Ontology Reasoning with Deep Neural Networks: Preparation of Real-world Data

 \section{Preparation of Real-world Data}

-For both of the considered databases, DBpedia and Claros, we extracted training samples that are subgraphs of the knowledge graphs that are defined implicitly by the original data.
+For both considered real-world databases, DBpedia and Claros, we extracted training samples that are subgraphs of the knowledge graphs that are defined implicitly by the original data.
 To that end, the single training samples were created by running breadth-first search, starting from a randomly selected individual, on the knowledge graph that was specified by the facts in the respective database until a total of 200 individuals was discovered.
 Subsequently, all specified triples that concerned only those extracted individuals were considered as the facts of the created sample knowledge base, and their inferences were computed via symbolic reasoning.
 Like most of the knowledge bases that are encountered in practice, both DBpedia and Claros consist of positive facts and inferences only.
 Therefore, we made use of the so-called local closed-world assumption \citep{Dong2014}, and augmented the data with generated negative inferences that were created by randomly corrupting either the subject or the object of existing positive triples.
 This step is crucial, since the model would learn to blindly predict any queried inference to be true, otherwise.
+More precisely, we generated exactly one negative inference for each positive inference that exists in the data by corrupting each of these positive inferences exactly once.
+In doing so, we ensured, by means of symbolic reasoning, that the created triples do not introduce inconsistencies, that is, conflicts, in the created sample knowledge bases.
+Furthermore, whenever we generated a corrupted triple, we ensured that the same has not been added to the dataset before.
 For the evaluation and test data, we generated fixed sets of such negative inferences.
 For the training data, however, new negative triples were generated on-the-fly in each training iteration.